danielthomas-econ/schelling_income_model/idea_sketch.md

 term two: max percent of income agent is willing to spend on rent take min so that we don't have unrealistically high bids (like entire $Y_{i}$)

-bid zero if the agent is both happy and currently a tenant
+bid zero if the agent is happy

 #### utility function: (done ✅)
 cobb douglas utility, then normalize it to be 0-1